-Effective April 1, 2016, the Company reset the dividend rate on the 2,887,147 Class A Series 1 preference shares issued in 2011 that did not elect to convert to Class A Series 2 preference shares.
-The Series 1 shares provide an annual dividend rate of 2.79%.
-Also, effective April 1, 2016, 1,112,853 Class A Series 2 were issued on the conversion from Series 1 shares.
-These bear a floating rate dividend calculated quarterly based on the 90-day T-Bill rate.
-Both the Series 1 and Series 2 shares pay quarterly dividends, subject to Board of Directors approval, and are redeemable at the discretion of the Company such that after each five-year term ending on March 31, the Company can choose to extend the shares for another five-year term at a fixed spread (2.07%) over the relevant index (fiveyear Government of Canada bond yield for any Series 1 shares or the 90-day T-Bill rate for any Series 2 shares).
-In February 2021, the Company indicated to shareholders that it would not be redeeming the shares and would be resetting the dividend rates for another five-year term.
+Pursuant to the original prospectus, effective April 1, 2021, the Company reset the annual dividend rate on the outstanding Class A Series 1 preference shares to 2.895% for a five-year term to March 31, 2026.
+After the exercise of shareholder conversion rights in March 2021, there were 2,984,835 Class A Series 1 shares outstanding and 1,015,165 Class A Series 2 outstanding.
+The Series 2 shares bear a floating rate dividend calculated quarterly based on the 90-day T-Bill rate.
+Both the Series 1 and Series 2 shares pay quarterly dividends, subject to Board of Directors' approval, and are redeemable at the discretion of the Company such that after each five-year term ending on March 31, the Company can choose to extend the shares for another five-year term at a fixed spread (2.07%) over the relevant index (five-year Government of Canada bond yield for any Series 1 shares or the 90-day T-Bill rate for any Series 2 shares).
 While the investors in these shares have an option on each five-year anniversary to convert their Series 1 preference shares into Series 2 preference shares (and vice versa), there is no provision of redemption rights to these shareholders.
 As such, the Company considers these shares to represent a permanent source of capital.